seanchatmangpt/knhk/docs/WEAVER_ANALYSIS_AND_LEARNINGS.md

 Weaver is OpenTelemetry's "Observability by Design" platform that treats telemetry as a first-class public API.
 KNHK already integrates Weaver for live-check validation, but there are valuable architectural patterns and design principles we can learn from Weaver's codebase.

+**Implementation Status**: See [Weaver Learnings Integration](weaver-learnings-integration-complete.md) for current integration status and implementation details.

 ## Key Learnings

 ### 1. Architecture Patterns